Skip to content

 127. Integrated Pest Management (IPM) approach?

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports that as a part of the Integrated Pest Management (IPM) strategy, it uses barn owls (Tyto alba) as a biological control to manage the rat population in its estates.
+The company reports it practises Integrated Pest Management (IPM) in its operation, using barn owls to control rat infestations and planting beneficial plants to control bagworm outbreaks.

 • Y